ad-sngh/jugaad/content/_index.md

 # Making ideas work, one jugaad* at a time.

 I turn messy problems into working AI solutions.
-Exploring, tinkering, iterating—my way of making technology practical.
+Exploring, tinkering, and iterating: my way of making technology practical.

 ---

 ## Hi there 👋 I'm Aditya {#about}

 Welcome to my corner of the internet.
-I'm a data scientist first, who has evolved from data science to ML Engineering to AI.
-I currently lead the team that builds cloud native AI solutions at Wiser and participate on the AI steering committee committed to making AI more accessible across the organization.
+I'm a data scientist turned ML engineer and AI leader.
+I currently lead teams that build cloud native AI solutions at Wiser powering platforms that process millions of records daily across hundreds of customers.
+I also serve on the AI steering committee committed to making AI more accessible across the organization.

 I see myself as a leader at the intersection of AI/ML and software development.
 In previous lives, I've built pricing and promotions solutions at Loblaw Companies Ltd. and data solutions for industry leaders like Target and Kinaxis.